 It’s sometimes a bad idea to tackle revision all by your lonesome.
-Try and organise a study group that meets during week and you’ll soon start seeing the benefits.
+Try and organise a study group that meets during the week and you’ll soon start seeing the benefits.
 Different people have varying strengths, so when you put everyone together in the same room you’ll be able to bounce ideas off each other and learn something new every time.
-If you are struggling to make up numbers for a study group or you wish participate in a study group run by an expert then come along to Tutor House’s Half Term revision course!
+If you are struggling to make up numbers for a study group or you wish to participate in a study group run by an expert then come along to Tutor House’s Half Term revision course!

 2. Talk to a Private Tutor